MoserMichael/cstuff/all/blog/_posts/2019-03-26-me-on-software.md

 A: everybody is religious in some way: atheism is similar to religion because its proposition is an unprovable statement (so it becomes kind of a religion).
 Common features: both Atheism and Religion  have view of life/code of ethic,

-says the conflict/distinction between science and religion is exaggerated - religious people don't want to face criticism of science, so they don't talk about Religion.
+says the conflict/distinction between science and religion is exaggerated - religious people don't want to face criticism by science, so they don't talk about Religion.
-Says that concept of Greek deities - Zeus is that of being outside of nature; so that science has nothing to do/is incompatible with this notion.

-but Christiensen says that G-d is not outside of the universe, but within it and that he uses/is governed by natural laws in his actions.
+Says that concept of Greek deities (liake Zeus) is that of being outside of nature; so that science has nothing to do/is incompatible with this notion. but Christiensen says that G-d is not outside of the universe, but within it and that he uses/is governed by natural laws in his actions.
-In this view science is not incompatible with Religion – the truth of science is not of a different nature/incompatible with truth of religion.
+In this view science is not incompatible with Religion, as the truth of science is not of a different nature/incompatible with truth of religion.

 Q: who knows that our understanding doesn't change and will be invalidated in the future.